Teanet9ja/guangdong-co2emission/README.md

-# ETL and API Demonstration Using Gungdong Co2 Emission Data
+# ETL and API Process Demonstration Using Guangdong Co2 Emission Data
 Demonstration of an ETL and API Processes using Co2 Emission Data of Guangdong Province in China.